-The Health and Social Care Delivery Research (HSDR) Programme is accepting stage one applications to this funding opportunity.
+The Health and Social Care Delivery Research (HSDR) Programme is accepting Stage 1 applications to this funding opportunity.

 In order to apply for this call you will need to carefully review the following documents: